-The five global themes comprise the structure around which the ARCC Gap Year curriculum is built.
+The six global themes comprise the structure around which the ARCC Gap Year curriculum is built.
 Interwoven between these pillars is a mixture of journaling, interviews with local experts and officials, as well as group and community discussions.
 In addition, students address one or more of these themes in every geographic area they visit through service projects and community engagement.

-At the end of the Gap Semester, we organize our thoughts and actions into a final Capstone Passion Project.
-Students choose a topic and draw upon the rich experiences of the last three months to examine it from a particular angle.
-They may choose to explore access to disability services in public schools, drawing upon their experience visiting primary schools across Latin America, interview women to explore income-earning opportunities across Southeast Asia, or compare the success of conservation efforts in the population of Kenya’s lions, Tanzania’s elephants, and Uganda’s Rhinos.
+At the end of the gap semester, we organize our thoughts and actions into a final Capstone Passion Project.
+Students choose a topic and draw upon the rich experiences of the last months to examine it from a particular angle.
+They may choose to explore access to disability services in public schools, drawing upon their experience visiting primary schools across South America, interview women to explore income-earning opportunities across Southeast Asia, or compare the success of conservation efforts in the population of Kenya’s lions, Tanzania’s elephants, and Uganda’s Rhinos.
 Whether creating an ethnographic study, documentary short, or independent service project, this Passion Project encapsulates the students’ experiences and sends them home with not only memories that will last a lifetime but also with skills and experience that will be invaluable in their future educational goals.

-ARCC’s Leadership Development is designed to foster growth and encourage students to play an active role in the group’s overall Gap Year experience.
+ARCC’s Leadership Development is designed to foster growth and encourage students to play an active role in the group’s overall gap year experience.
 Find your voice and build your confidence by undertaking leadership opportunities and increased responsibility as the semester progresses.
 Through student-led lessons, activities, and excursions, students are empowered to become leaders.

 Students start the semester in an instructor-student role and gradually progress towards a peer relationship where students are expected to take on challenges, assist in responsible group decision making, and facilitate constructive and relevant discussions.
 Students receive both positive and constructive feedback from their instructors and peers throughout the semester to assist in boosting their confidence and strengthening their effectiveness as leaders.

-There are typically 8-12 students per group, which provides an intimate group environment.
+There are typically 8-14 students per group, which provides an intimate group environment.
 This is important to ensure that the group is not so large that students get lost in the shuffle.
 This is your opportunity to have a significant experience, and when you get to know each other on a family level it is instrumental to your overall experience and learning.

-ARCC has developed, nurtured and maintained relationships with in-country field partners over the years.
+ARCC has developed, nurtured, and maintained relationships with in-country field partners over the years.
 We trust our partners to work with us to create dynamic itineraries that are flexible, and to uncover service projects that are going to be impactful, both for our students and for the communities in which we work.

 On the ARCC Gap Year students experience and immerse themselves in cultures they are unfamiliar with and slowly watch them become their own.
-We do this through homestays, village stays and participating in the daily activities that keep these communities going.
+We do this through homestays, village stays, and participating in the daily activities that keep these communities going.
 As we immerse ourselves in these cultures and learn about different projects and fledgling organizations, we are given the opportunity to also be a part of the process by working alongside community members.
-Living and volunteering in these communities helps students gain a deeper understanding and appreciation for what these communities and organizations are trying to accomplish.
+Living and volunteering in these communities help students gain a deeper understanding and appreciation for what these communities and organizations are trying to accomplish.